Michigan Matters: Helping Young Folks & Cancer Patients

 Southfield (CBS 62) – Two leaders—Susan Westhoff, COO of the Ann Arbor Hands-On Museum, and Christian Greer, President and CEO of the Michigan Science Center in Detroit, appear on CBS 62’s “Michigan Matters” this Sunday to talk how they are helping expose more young people to science and technology, and jobs of the future.

-They appear with Carol Cain, Senior Producer/Host, to talk about new exhibits they have and also how they have been adjusting as they weather the pandemic.READ MORE: Assault Victims Protest Outside U-Michigan Board Meeting
+They appear with Carol Cain, Senior Producer/Host, to talk about new exhibits they have and also how they have been adjusting as they weather the pandemic.READ MORE: Meet These Two Bear Cubs Who Have Become Inseparable At The Detroit Zoo

 Then Jenny Brown, Co-Founder of Dutton Farm, which helps young people with special needs find work and opportunities, discusses how she started it as an initiative to help her sister, who has Down Syndrome.
-It flourished and has since grown into one helping many more since 2010 with her unique programs and initiatives.READ MORE: U Of M Establishes New Sexual Misconduct Policy For Employees, Students
+It flourished and has since grown into one helping many more since 2010 with her unique programs and initiatives.READ MORE: Delta Wants Other Airlines To Share ‘No-Fly’ Lists To Help Stop Unruly Passengers

 And Madison Novice, Co-Founder of Cap & Conquer, a non-profit helping people battling cancer who are undergoing chemotherapy and help them not lose their hair through use of a special cap, through their efforts.
 Novice, a medical school student, found out about the therapy while undergoing chemo as she too confronted cancer.
-Seeing how expensive it is, she teamed up with others to launch the organization as it helps people undergoing chemo and don’t have the funds to be able to use the cap.MORE NEWS: AG Nessel Reissues Consumer Alerts Amid Flooding, Power Outages In Michigan
+Seeing how expensive it is, she teamed up with others to launch the organization as it helps people undergoing chemo and don’t have the funds to be able to use the cap.MORE NEWS: Veteran Needs Help With Home Repairs

 Watch Michigan Matters, Sunday at 8am on CBS 62